-Fife Contemporary has produced education packs around specific exhibitions & projects, such as 100 Buttercups (David Bellingham/Laurie Clark); Placement (ceramic connections: Wales & Scotland); and The Kingdom of If (art & sustainability in Fife).
+Fife Contemporary has produced education packs for specific exhibitions & projects.
 These are aimed at either a primary or secondary audience with the Scottish curriculum for excellence in mind.

-We are now pleased to offer them as downloadable pdfs.
+We are pleased to offer them as free downloadable pdfs.
 Click on the links below to access the files.

 – 100 Buttercups – updated in 2020 [2.1MB]